FreedomIntelligence/MedJamba/README.md

 ## To do

-- Long Context Capability Evaluation and new Medical Benchmark
+- Long Context Capability Evaluation and new Long-Med Benchmark

 ##  Acknowledgment